fiveagency/ios-swift-guide/Code Style/README.md

 ```

 ## Closure Expressions
 * Use trailing closure syntax only if there's a single closure expression parameter at the end of the argument list.
+(Swift API <5.3)
+* Using multiple trailing closure syntax (Swift API 5.3+) is optional.
 * Give closure parameters a meaningful name.
 * Use anonymous parameters when the context is clear - naming the parameter wouldn't make the code more readable.
 * Don't use `return` for one line closures if using Swift API 5.1+.